 Bluey Birthday Party Invitation

-You can find my customized Bluey birthday party invitations in my Etsy Shop.
+Unfortunately, the Bluey birthday party invitations are no longer available in my Etsy Shop.

 Bluey Birthday Party Decorations

 I stuck with the orange and blue colors throughout the party using crepe paper streamers to create a simple backdrop for my tablescape.
 This party had a very small guest list, so the table isn’t overflowing with food like other parties, but I was able to add some height variety with little wood risers.
 The risers are from Target’s Playground, and I’m obsessed with the variety of serving platters and risers that have been available lately.